You may also like

 Celebrating International Human Rights Day

 Reporting Zhou Yongkang’s Arrest: Primer on the Power Struggle in Beijing

 A group of hackers is launching coordinated cyberespionage attacks on the political leaders, finance ministers, and heads of banks attending the G-20 Summit in St. Petersburg, Russia.

 The Chinese military is the key suspect in the attacks.
-The group, dubbed “Calc Team,” “APT-12,” or “Unit 61398,” was initial report on “Calc Team” was released by security firm Mandiant in February.
+The group, dubbed “Calc Team,” “APT-12,” or “Unit 61398,” was traced to the Chinese People’s Liberation Army’s (PLA) cyberwar division in Shanghai.
+The initial report on “Calc Team” was released by security firm Mandiant in February.

 Researchers at security company Rapid7 have analyzed the G-20 attacks and say they match those used elsewhere by the Chinese military hackers.